OpenMS/pyopenms-docs/docs/source/fragment_spectrum_generation.rst

 Visualization
 *************

-We can now visualize the resulting :term:`spectra` using :term:`TOPPView` when we open the DFPIANGER.mzML file that we produced above in :term:`TOPPView`:
+We can now visualize the resulting spectra using :term:`TOPPView` when we open the DFPIANGER.mzML file that we produced above in :term:`TOPPView`:

 .. image:: img/peptide_y_ions.png